Creating a Template

 When a user runs dev-template inside a devcontainer:

-templates/*/TEMPLATE_INFOfor available templates - The user selects a template from the dialog menu
+template-registry.jsonfrom the dev-templates website - The user browses categories and selects a template from the dialog menu

-- Template files are copied to the user's project root
+- Template files are copied to the user's project (behaviour depends on

 {{GITHUB_USERNAME}},{{REPO_NAME}}) are replaced in manifests and workflows - Tools declared in